-If a student has a grievance against the School of Physician Assistant studies or the Program Director, the student is to confer directly with the Program Director.
-Should this prove to be unsuccessful, or the student does not feel comfortable in doing so, the student should present the grievance to the Dean of the College of Health and Human Services.
+If a student has a grievance against the School of PA studies or the Program Director, the student is to confer directly with the Program Director.
+Should this prove to be unsuccessful, or the student does not feel comfortable in doing so, the student should present grievance to the Dean of the College of Health and Human Services.